getsidekicker/feature-php/README.md

 }
 ```

+## Context

+By default, context is is sent to Flagr as part of the evaluation call.
+This can be used to add constraints against segments

 ## Creating new feature flag

 Flags can be created in the format `php artisan feature:create-flag {--name} {--description} [{--tags=*}]`.
 This will use the simple boolean flag type within Flagr